 After lots of independent research, I started to develop my own classroom practice around differentiation.
 I implemented weekly learning stations to embrace a variety of learning modalities, used student activity menus to encourage agency, structured ability-level pairings for leveled work, and high-low groupings for interest-based activities, and often used four different versions of a passage to ensure that all my students had accessible texts.
 The only problem: I RARELY GOT MORE THAN 3 HOURS OF SLEEP!

-For more advice on setting up classes and differentiation groups on LessonWriter, take a peek at our QuickStart.
+To jump in and start setting up classes and differentiation groups on LessonWriter, take a peek at our QuickStart Guide.

-Finally, here are some resources that I found helpful:
+Finally, here are some more resources that I found helpful:

 Dr. Carol Tomlinson’s Books and Articles on Differentiation